dberna2/check-style/README.md

 ### workdir

-The working directory relative to the root directory.
+Defines the working directory within the repository for Checkstyle.
+This is typically the root directory

 **`Default Value`**: `.`

-# `level`
+### level

 Report level for the reviewdog command.